mad-lab-fau/mad-gui/docs/developer_guidelines.rst

 Next to it, you see the green play button, which will start the GUI.
 The bug next to it can be used to start the debug mode.

-.. _adapting the gui:

-Adapting the GUI
-****************
-We created the GUI in a way, that you can inject your own plugins into the GUI.
-These can then for example take care for loading data of a specific format.
-Furthermore, you have the possibility to inject algorithms this way.
-If you want to do that, you will need our section about :ref:`Customization <customization>`.

-In case you there is something that you want to change in the GUI, which is not possible using plugins, you will need our :ref:`Contribution Guidelines <contribution guidelines>`.

 Creating an executable
 **********************